How Old is Too Old to Have a Baby?

-Additionally, the chances of developing gestational diabetes and high blood pressure increase with age, and do instances of premature births and the need for a C-section.
-Older uteruses may not be able to contract for vaginal deliveries, and it’s more difficult for older women to carry multiples, which is common when women use fertility treatments to get pregnant.
+Additionally, the chances of developing gestational diabetes and high blood pressure increase with age, and so do instances of premature births and the need for a c-section.
+An older uterus may not be able to contract for vaginal deliveries, and it’s more difficult for older women to carry multiples, which is common when women use fertility treatments to get pregnant.

 What are Other Options?

 There is no one-size-fits-all answer as to whether you should attempt to get pregnant if you’re 40 or older.
-But, if you believe you are capable of caring for a child, there are ways to become a parent either naturally or through methods such as egg donation and surrogacy.
+But, there are ways to become a parent either naturally or through methods such as egg donation and surrogacy.

-If you’re interested in in vitro fertilization, whether now or in the future, you can choose to freeze some of your eggs for use when you decide to conceive.
-This allows you to use younger eggs despite being more mature in life.
+If you’re interested in in vitro fertilization, you can choose to freeze some of your eggs for use when you decide to conceive.
+This allows you to use younger eggs to achieve pregnancy.
 Surrogacy is another alternative.
-Surrogates at Growing Generations are typically 21-38, have already delivered children of their own and have access to a wealth of resources that benefit them and you.
+Surrogates at Growing Generations are typically 21 to 38, they have already delivered children of their own, and have access to a wealth of resources that benefit them and you.

 If you are considering surrogacy, or you are thinking about being a surrogate or egg donor, click here to take the next step.